InfiniLore/permissions.cs/README.md

 ## Features

 - **Attribute-based Configuration:** Easily annotate your classes and properties with custom attributes to define permission repositories with ease.
-- **Automatic Code Generation:** Generate source code for permission repository classes using the `PermissionsRepoGenerator` to streamline permission handling.
+- **Automatic Code Generation:** Generate source code for permission repository classes using the `PermissionsStoreGenerator` to streamline permission handling.
 - **Flexible Property Management:** Supports various property configurations including static properties and customization of access modifiers.
 - **Advanced Naming Options:** Includes features such as prefix parsing, obfuscation, and case formatting for enhanced security and readability.

 ## Components

-### PermissionsRepoGenerator
+### PermissionsStoreGenerator

 The main class responsible for generating source code for permission repository classes.
-It operates by registering syntax nodes that qualify as candidates based on the `PermissionsRepo` attribute using Roslyn's incremental generator APIs.
+It operates by registering syntax nodes that qualify as candidates based on the `PermissionsStore` attribute using Roslyn's incremental generator APIs.

 ### Attributes

-- **PermissionsRepoAttribute:** Used to annotate classes that should be considered as permission repositories.
+- **PermissionsStoreAttribute:** Used to annotate classes that should be considered as permission repositories.
 - **PrefixAttribute:** Allows a specified prefix to be attached to permission names, enhancing naming consistency and organization.

 ## Usage

 To integrate InfiniLore.Permissions in your project:

-1. Decorate your partial classes with the `PermissionsRepoAttribute` to specify them as target for code generation.
+1. Decorate your partial classes with the `PermissionsStoreAttribute` to specify them as target for code generation.
 2. Annotate the properties with `PrefixAttribute` if you require prefixing permission names.
 3. Build your solution which will trigger the code generator to produce the necessary classes.